-- Complaints submitted six months or more after the issue occurred (these will be reviewed on a case-by-case basis to see if there are any reason why they should be treated as complaints e.g., health and safety issues) - Legal proceedings have started.
-This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at court. - An initial request for a service e.g., first report of a repair. - Asking for an explanation of a policy or an information leaflet. - A dispute with a neighbour which can be dealt with through the terms outlined in a tenancy agreement or the Anti-Social Behaviour (ASB) policy. anti-social-behaviour-policy-oct-2020-3.pdf (fcho.co.uk) - Complaint about the actions of an organisation that is not working for or supported by FCHO. - Matters that have previously been considered under the complaints policy.
+- Complaints submitted 12 months or more after the issue occurred (these will be reviewed on a case-by-case basis to see if there are any reason why they should be treated as complaints e.g., health and safety issues) - Legal proceedings have started.
+This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at court. - An initial request for a service e.g., first report of a repair. - Asking for an explanation of a policy or an information leaflet. - A dispute with a neighbour which can be dealt with through the terms outlined in a tenancy agreement or the Anti-Social Behaviour (ASB) policy.
+Item 4 - For CEO Report Convene Link ASB policy.docx (fcho.co.uk) - Complaint about the actions of an organisation that is not working for or supported by FCHO. - Matters that have previously been considered under the complaints policy.

 If a customer complaint has not been accepted, a detailed explanation will be provided detailing the reasons why the matter is not suitable for the complaints process and the customers right to take that decision to the Ombudsman.
 Please note that all complaints made will be progressed in line with the Complaints Policy.